 No further documentation has been published by Statistics Denmark.
-The Danish Environmental Protection Agency published waste statistics as well as documentation of the source on the-electronic reporting system ADS.
+The Danish Environmental Protection Agency published waste statistics as well as documentation of the source on the-electronic reporting system ADS and on their web page.

 8.12 Quality documentation

 Results from the quality evaluation of products and selected processes are available in detail for each statistics and in summary reports for the Working Group on Quality.